Software engineering has had two crises before. They had the same shape: something became cheap, and the work moved to whatever was still hard.

 We are in the middle of a third crisis.

-The central claim: Writing code has become cheap.
+The working hypothesis of this series, which the essays that follow test rather than assume: Writing code has become cheap.
 Meaning has not.
 The gap between them, between what we want and what a machine can check, is where most of the engineering work in the agent era now lives.

 Three eras